Nekomaru-PKU/egui-directx11/README.md

 This crate aims to provide a *minimal* set of features and APIs to render outputs from `egui` using Direct3D11.

+**NOTICE: Due to `egui` requiring **all** color blending performed in gamma space, `Render::render` requires the provided render target to be in the gamma color space and viewed as non-sRGB-aware since version 0.9.0.
+Rendering to linear render targets have been discontinued**.

+If you have to render to a render target in linear color space or is sRGB-aware, you must create an intermediate render target in gamma color space and perform a blit operation afterwards.

 ## Quick Start

 There is an [`egui-demo`](examples/egui-demo.rs) example, which demonstrates all you need to do to set up a minimal application